Skip to content

 "I used to be pretty reactive.
 I’d be busy working on something and someone would Slack me, and I’d stop what I’m doing and help them.
 You mean well, but the reality is that it leaves you getting nothing done."

-Remember, if you want to help your team, your time management needs to be on top form.
+Remember, if you want to help your B2B sales team, your time management needs to be on top form.

 1. Keeping motivation high

-The major challenge an SDR Manager faces is keeping people motivated all the time.
+The major challenge an SDR Manager faces is keeping your sales team motivated.

 Hugh elaborates on this: